cryptaz/miner-metrics/README.md

     YOUR_CLAYMORE_API_URL should be url, that points to Claymore miner monitoring port(set up by -mport port).
     URL should point on the docker's host interface(virtualbox host-only), so obtain it through ```ipconfig /all``` (or ```ip addr``` if on Linux)
     Mine was 192.168.99.1, so my url looked like this ```http://192.168.99.1:30500```
 * Open http://192.168.99.100 and login via admin:admin
 * Open Data Sources
 * Add new data source with name ```influx```, type ```InfluxDB```, url ```http://127.0.0.1:8086```, database ```minermetrics```, user ```root```, password ```root```
-* When application is finally initialized and started, the basic dashboard template (JSON) will be accessible on the http://192.168.99.100:8070
+* When application is finally initialized and started, the basic dashboard template (JSON) will be accessible on the http://192.168.99.100:8070.
+This template will regenerate when claymore restarts.
+You can watch startup process at http://192.168.99.100:8070/startup_log.html.
+For pretty print you can open raw HTML (ctrl + U) or download the page.
 * In dashboards, click import and paste that JSON into textarea, choose datasource - influx db and apply
 * Congratulations!
 You set up the metrics.
 Don't forget to choose time range.